h2oai/h2ogpt/README.md

 ## h2oGPT - The world's best open source GPT

 Our goal is to make the world's best open source GPT!
+100% private chat and document search, no data leaks, Apache 2.0

 ### Try h2oGPT now